WHO again considers declaring monkeypox a global emergency

 Some experts worry these and other differences could possibly deepen existing medical inequities between poor and wealthy nations.

-There are now nearly 15,000 monkeypox cases worldwide.
+There are now more than 15,000 monkeypox cases worldwide.
 While the United States, Britain, Canada and other countries have bought millions of vaccines, none have gone to Africa, where a more severe version of monkeypox has already killed more than 70 people.
-Rich countries have not yet reported any monkeypox deaths.
+Rich countries haven’t yet reported any monkeypox deaths.

 “What’s happening in Africa is almost entirely separate from the outbreak in Europe and North America,” said Dr. Paul Hunter, a professor of medicine at Britain’s University of East Anglia who previously advised WHO on infectious diseases.